cfontana00/MITgcm_install/README.md

 Install and compile MITgcm coupled to BFM on ECMWF Atos cluster.

-Set the configuraition directory name "NAME" in install.sh and run :
+Set the configuration directory name "NAME" in install.sh and run :
 $./install.sh

 The model is compiled in $HOME/$NAME